In this article

 How often should I withdraw DCA-bought Bitcoin to cold storage?

 Monthly is the default for most Swiss stackers.
 Each on-chain withdrawal costs CHF 1-4 in network fees at 2026 rates visible on mempool.space.
-On a CHF 200/month DCA plan, monthly withdrawal keeps network fees below 2% of the transferred amount.
+On a CHF 200/month DCA plan, a monthly withdrawal keeps network fees under 2% of the transferred amount.
 Weekly withdrawals at small DCA amounts push the effective cost above 3-4%.

 Does Relai auto-withdraw to cold storage by default?

 Yes.
 Relai sends purchased Bitcoin directly to the address configured in the app after each DCA buy.
 There is no accumulation buffer.
-This is by design: Relai operates non-custodially.
+That is by design: Relai operates non-custodially.
 Verify current behavior at relai.app.

 Can I configure a withdrawal threshold on Pocket Bitcoin?

 Yes.
-Pocket Bitcoin (pocketbitcoin.com) allows a configurable satoshi threshold per DCA plan.
+Pocket Bitcoin (pocketbitcoin.com) supports a configurable satoshi threshold per DCA plan.
 The platform batches sats until the threshold is reached, then sends one on-chain transaction to your cold address.
 Pocket charges 1.5% per purchase; network fees for withdrawals are additional.

 What KYC is required for Swiss DCA platforms?